The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 - Charles Lyell was the first person to propose that steady movement of water carves out gorges and canyons.

-- This became inspiration for Charles Darwin‘s theory of evolution.
+- This became the inspiration for Charles Darwin‘s theory of evolution.

 - Both of them engaged in thought experiments looking for how things around them attained their states and discovered underlying phenomena.

-- Human brain is remarkably amazing in its ability to identify such patterns and discover underlying phenomena just by thinking.
+- The human brain is remarkably amazing in its ability to identify such patterns and discover underlying phenomena just by thinking.

 Thought experiments on thinking